Conference Notebooks, Not Notepads

 - My favorite use: I have one for all my hockey practice plans, drills, etc. It’s the best organizing tool that ever happened to my coaching career.
 I have every practice logged in a single conference notebook which makes it so easy to reference.

-So when you’re planning your next conference and want to give your attendees something useful and reusable, give them a conference notebook and save your dollars on other things like hotel notepads and fancy leather notepad holders.
+When you’re planning your next conference and want to give your attendees something useful and reusable, give them a conference notebook and save your dollars on other things like hotel notepads and fancy leather notepad holders.